MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-home-deeper.md

 2. Select the **Boost employee engagement** outcome to see insights about your company.

-3. In **Prevent employee burnout**, you'll see what percentage of employees spend more than five hours per week working after-hours.
-To learn more about how to help employees disconnect, select **See your insights**:
+3. In **Prevent employee burnout**, you'll see what percentage of employees spend more than five hours each week working after hours.
+To see how to help employees disconnect, select **See your insights**:

      ![Take action - See insights](../images/wpa/tutorials/burnout-take-action.png)